 Participants in the 2018 Plan will consist of such officers, other employees, non-employee directors, consultants, independent contractors and agents and persons expected to become officers, other employees, non-employee directors, consultants, independent contractors and agents of the Company and its affiliates and subsidiaries, as selected by the Plan Committee.
-As of April 29, 2020, approximately 35 individuals would have been eligible to participate in the 2018 Plan, as amended, which includes approximately four officers, twenty-four employees, six non-employee directors and one non-employee consultants would be eligible to participate in the 2018 Plan, as amended.
+As of April 5, 2021, approximately 33 individuals would have been eligible to participate in the 2018 Plan, as amended, which includes approximately four officers, twenty-four employees, five non-employee directors.
+Also, non-employee consultants can also be eligible to participate in the 2018 Plan, as amended, upon the approval of the Plan Committee.